-You can switch the outline to extended either by pressing SPACE or by using the mouse wheel.
+You can toggle the movement outline between "normal" and "extended" either by pressing SPACE or by using the mouse wheel.
 The extended outline shows all hexes reachable with additional MPs.
 A light blue outline means that the unit may be unable to attack after its move.